 Brunnerton, Wallsend, Dobson and Taylorville

-The first evidence in NZ that we have of William is in August of 1887 (a couple of weeks before his wife and child arrived in NZ).
+The first evidence in NZ that we have of William Harrison Hill in New Zealand is in August of 1887 (a couple of weeks before his wife and child arrived in NZ).
 William attended an auction at Brunnerton and successfully purchased the leaseholds for two Dobson town sections, (as did Mr Perotti) and a W Bainbridge!

 Looking South back across the bridge from the Brunner Mine Site you see the original settlement of Brunnerton, The population around the time William and Mary Jane Hill was about 500.
 To the right of Brunnerton is Wallsend (the commercial and service hub of the area) and further downstream to the right came the newer residential area of Dobson.
 There was marvellous bridge across the mighty grey river on this site connecting the Brunner mine site with Brunnerton.
 It was made of Kauri and it had two levels, the top for the people walking to and from work and the bottom level for the for the coal and brick wagons.